wisper1977/Python/Python NetMon/Readme.md

 ### Viewing Sysogs

 1. Open the application.
-2. Navigate to `View > Sysog Viewer` from the menu bar.
+2. Navigate to `Tools > Sysog Viewer` from the menu bar.
 3. The Log Viewer window will open, displaying a list of log entries with details such as timestamp, log level, and message.

 ## Version History